chitram1/ecber/README.md

 Acknowledgements
 ------------------

 **ecber** builds upon the foundation laid by the **ccber** package developed for the Conte Center at the University of California Irvine.
 Our package extends the capabilities of **ccber** by integrating new functions and features.
 The main Markov matrix calculations, among other key functions, remain unchanged from **ccber**.
-For more details on these functions and their functionalities, please refer to the original **ccber** repository: ccber on GitHub: https://github.com/bvegetabile/ccber/blob/master/README.md.
+For more details on these functions and their functionalities, please refer to the original **ccber** repository: ccber on [GitHub](https://pages.github.com/).

 Please see the below references: